RenaSchott/Project2-JSGame/README.md

 ### Framework, Libraries and Programs

 - no frameworks and libraries were used
+- Balsamiq
+  - was used to create the wireframes
 - GIMP
   - was used to create the favicon and to edit the images
 - Google fonts